aksam786/PixelMaticAutomation/README.md

 Open the repository in Visual Studio Code

-# Run the code
+# Start the local server from the repo
-In order to execute the tests, use this command in terminal:
     npx playwright test

  # Tool used
     Playwright
  # IDE used